Lesson 47: Minor Keys, Part 2 — Melodic Minor and Modal Mixture

 The melodic minor is the minor scale trying to sound natural.

-Melodic minor exists to solve a problem: the augmented second of the harmonic minor (between the natural sixth and the raised seventh) is hard to sing.
-The melodic minor raises both the sixth and the seventh on the way up, then returns to the natural minor on the way down.
-The result is a scale that sounds smooth ascending and modal descending — a compromise that worked for centuries of vocal writing.
+Melodic minor solves a problem: the harmonic minor's augmented second is hard to sing.
+It raises both the sixth and seventh on the way up, then returns to natural minor on the way down — smooth ascending, modal descending.

 A melodic minor